PepeAlex/BUPA_Liver_Disorders/README.md

       - Matplotlib: is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
 Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter notebook, web application servers, and four graphical user interface toolkits. https://matplotlib.org/
       - Pandas: is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
 Pandas is a NumFOCUS sponsored project.
 This will help ensure the success of development of pandas as a world-class open-source project, and makes it possible to donate to the project. https://pandas.pydata.org/
       - 	Seaborn: is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics. https://seaborn.pydata.org/
 - CMDER is a software package created out of pure frustration over the absence of nice console emulators on Windows.
 It is based on amazing software, and spiced up with the Monokai color scheme and a custom prompt layout, looking sexy from the start. https://cmder.net/
 - Visual Studio Code – VSCode is a source-code editor developed by Microsoft for Windows, Linux and macOS.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring. https://en.wikipedia.org/wiki/Visual_Studio_Code  https://code.visualstudio.com/
 - CSV File - Data Set https://archive.ics.uci.edu/ml/machine-learning-databases/liver-disorders/

 # Analysing
 > Firstly I downloaded the BUPA dataset from the website: https://archive.ics.uci.edu/ml/machine-learning-databases/liver-disorders/ ; and saved this file as "bupa.csv" in my computer.
 I opened the VSCode and I created a file called 0_bupa.py.
 I imported pandas library as "pd" and added column names to the data then I wrote a code _BUPA= pd.read_csv(("bupa.csv")_, names=names).
 See below:

-fig. 0_bupa_1
+      import pandas as pd
+      # extracting BUPA data and adding names to it.
+      names = ['MCV','ALKPHOS','SGPT','SGOT','GAMMAGT','Drinks Numbers','Field']
+      BUPA = pd.read_csv(("bupa.csv"), names=names)

+      print(BUPA)

 > Below I wrote some Python Script about BUPA Liver Dataset in brief: